Wisconsin Statewide Surveillance Data

 Public health surveillance is the continuous collection, analysis, and interpretation of health-related data.
 Surveillance data is important to help us identify trends and support public health program planning, policy development, and evaluation.
 Data can also be a starting point for discussions about factors contributing to disparities in birth outcomes.

-To take a closer look at some of these data in the context of the LIHF region and the LIHF initiative's focus areas, please visit the LIHF Data Briefs page.
+To take a closer look at data for the LIHF region and in the context of the LIHF initiative's focus areas, please visit the LIHF Data Briefs page.

 For any questions about the data presented here, please contact firstname.lastname@example.org.